THANK YOU NHS!

 You are here

-On Tap UK
+On Tap UK (2017)

-Organised crime is more pervasive in British society than is generally acknowledged, and includes often overlooked activities such as illicit trade.
+Organised crime is more pervasive in British society than is generally acknowledged and includes often overlooked activities such as illicit trade.
 The true scale of the illicit trade in the UK is hard to determine, but not impossible to measure.
 On Tap is the culmination of a twelve-month study on illicit trade conducted in three regions of the UK – the northwest, east and southwest of England.
 It provides the first in-depth investigation of the intersection of organised crime and illicit trade in tobacco, alcohol and pharmaceuticals, and suggests a number of steps the government and other actors should take to combat the problem.

-On Tap Europe
+On Tap Europe (2017)

 According to Europol, commodity counterfeiting and illicit trade in substandard goods are major emerging criminal markets in the EU.
 The low risks and high profitability of illicit trade increasingly attract organised crime groups, and the number of counterfeit products seized by law enforcement agencies across Europe continues to increase.
 This study will provide a comparative analysis of the role of organised crime in the illicit trade of tobacco, alcohol and pharmaceuticals across the EU.
-The 18-month project will gather evidence from five EU member states – Poland, Spain, Greece, Italy and Romania – to assess the scale, methods and routes of organised criminals involved in illicit trade and identify best practice in policy and law enforcement responses.
+The 18-month project gathered evidence from five EU member states – Poland, Spain, Greece, Italy and Romania – assessing the scale, methods and routes of organised criminals involved in illicit trade and identify best practice in policy and law enforcement responses.

 21-22 November 2016 | Brussels, Belgium